 Artur's Monthly Chore List:

-start a load of towel in the morning
+start a load of towels in the morning

 keep laundry room organized and clean

-take out garbage daily and weekly to the road
+take out the garbage daily and weekly to the road

 Vlad's Monthly Chore List: